deciduously/bfrs/README.md

 ## Dependencies
 Rust
 ## Usage
 Use 'cargo build' to generate the executable `bfrsc`, which accepts a Brainfuck program as its first argument.
 Use for example `cargo run resource/hello-world.bf` to do it all in one fell swoop.
-The `--release` flag for cargo enables optimizations and disables debug symbols.
 Use `cargo test` to run the tests.

+If you've got a bit, try `cargo run --release resources/mandelbrot.b`.
+It'll eventually get there.
 ## Acknowledgements
 This [crazy page](http://www.hevanet.com/cristofd/brainfuck/) from this [crazy guy](http://www.hevanet.com/cristofd/brainfuck/daniel.png).
 Thanks, guy.